vitty84/WAFBench/wb/README.md

     -W stats_num    Window of stats, number of stats values (default=50000) -1              (for testing) Don't append Host:localhost if absent ( default to add)
-    -2              (for testing) Don't append Connection:close if absent (
-                    default to add)
-    -3              (for testing) Use micro-second granularity in output, default disabled
+    -2 option       (for testing)  Don't append Connection:close if option is 0, Append connection:close to those packets without connection attribution if option is 1, Append or replace connection attribution to close for any packets if option is 2 -3              (for testing) Use micro-second granularity in output, default disabled
 ```